 - Organize your content in a way that is logical and easy for users to navigate (creating a positive user experience)

-Moz has a great resource for meta tags that you should read whether are familiar with them or you have no idea what they are.
-They update this resource every year, so chances are good you’ll learn something new.
+Moz has a great resource for meta tags that you should read whether you are familiar with meta tags or you have no idea what they are.
+They update this resource every year, so you're likely to learn something new.